Benefits of Skin Care Therapies

 Your esthetician

 Your skin care treatments should be provided by a properly trained professional.
 Don’t hesitate to ask your skin care therapist about her background, training, and experience—especially as it relates to the treatment you are considering.
 Your therapist is a professional member of Associated Skin Care Professionals.
-Our members have been validated as meeting their state’s licensing credentials and/or core training requirements, and agree to follow a
+Our members have been validated as meeting their state’s licensing credentials and/or core training requirements, and agree to follow a code of ethics which ensures you’ll be treated responsibly and with the utmost respect.
+ASCP also provides its members with comprehensive resources that allow them to keep up with changing trends, making certain you’ll receive the most up-to-date therapies available.

 What’s the difference between dermatology, cosmetology, and esthetics?